VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

 * [Writing metrics to Kafka](#writing-metrics-to-kafka)

 The enterprise version of vmagent is available for evaluation at [releases](https://github.com/VictoriaMetrics/VictoriaMetrics/releases) page in `vmutils-...-enterprise.tar.gz` archives and in [docker images](https://hub.docker.com/r/victoriametrics/vmagent/tags) with tags containing `enterprise` suffix.
-You need to request a [free trial license](https://victoriametrics.com/products/enterprise/trial/) for evaluation.
+See how to request a free trial license [here](https://victoriametrics.com/products/enterprise/trial/).

 ### Reading metrics from Kafka